CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 2.2.Ti=Exception

-2.2.1.sec=To the extent that a person collects, creates, processes, uses, retains, or discloses personal data needed to conduct research relating directly to security threats to or vulnerabilities in devices or networks, or to address threats or vulnerabilities identified by that research, such person shall not be deemed {a_covered_entity} for purposes of sections 101, 102, 103, 104, or 106 of Title I of this Act.
+2.2.1.sec=To the extent that a person collects, creates, processes, uses, retains, or discloses {personal_data} needed to conduct research relating directly to security threats to or vulnerabilities in devices or networks, or to address threats or vulnerabilities identified by that research, such person shall not be deemed {a_covered_entity} for purposes of sections 101, 102, 103, 104, or 106 of Title I of this Act.

 2.2.2.0.sec=This exception shall apply only so long as such person—

-2.2.2.1.sec=uses such personal data exclusively for the activities described by subparagraph (A);
+2.2.2.1.sec=uses such {personal_data} exclusively for the activities described by subparagraph (A);

 2.2.2.2.sec=takes reasonable steps to mitigate privacy risks when conducting the activities permitted by subparagraph (A); and

-2.2.2.3.sec=destroys, deletes, or de-identifies such personal data within a reasonable time after such person has completed the activities permitted by subparagraph (A).
+2.2.2.3.sec=destroys, deletes, or de-identifies such {personal_data} within a reasonable time after such person has completed the activities permitted by subparagraph (A).

 2.2.2.=[02/Bit/Ssec_03]